hhrd-cs/hhrd-cs.github.io/week-7.md

 # Week 7: Array Lists & GitHub
 {: .no_toc }

 This week, we will learn how to create Array lists and how to store data in them.
-We will learn the similarities and differences between Arrays and Array lists.
-We will also learn how to use GitHub and create their own repositories.
+We will also learn how to use GitHub, create our own accounts, and make our own repositories.
 {: .fs-6 .fw-300 }

 <details open markdown="block">